-File notification is a FairCom Database feature providing an ability to receive messages when a record is added, deleted, or updated from a server-controlled data file.
+File notification is an FairCom Database feature providing an ability to receive messages when a record is added, deleted, or updated from a server-controlled data file.
 A specific benefit of this feature is that, unlike replication, this can be also used with non-transaction controlled files.
 By default, these messages are inserted into a FIFO queue for asynchronous handling.
 This method is an extremely flexible design; however, queue processing has potential to fall behind or worse, is not persisted in case of system failure losing queued changes.
 The File Notification callback allows for immediate synchronous processing of these messages.

 The File Notification callback must be compiled directly into the server process using the FairCom Server SDK.